Is It Safe to Foam Roll Every Day for Muscle Recovery? | 321 STRONG Answers

 ## Signs You Are Overdoing It

 More pressure does not equal better results.
 If you notice increased bruising, sharp pain that lingers after rolling, or muscles that feel weaker rather than looser, you are applying too much force or spending too long on one area.
-321 STRONG recommends limiting focused pressure on any single muscle group to 60-90 seconds per session.
+321 STRONG tip: limit focused pressure on any single muscle group to 60-90 seconds per session.
 Mild discomfort is normal.
 Sharp, stabbing, or radiating pain means stop and reassess your technique or tool density.

 ## The Right Tool for Daily Sessions